 An insights-led exploration into how the future of work is disrupting communications design, event experiences and attendee expectations in 2022.

-This global Brand Playbook report unanimously reflects a wide-spread challenge in nurturing talent and culture, doing business and building networks online.
-As millions navigate the new world of hybrid working, business leaders in 2022 must rethink their approach to events and communications activities, or risk alienating the audiences they most want to reach.
+Brand Playbook: Back to the Future unanimously reflects a wide-spread challenge in nurturing talent and culture, doing business and building networks online.
+As millions navigate the new world of hybrid working, business leaders must rethink their approach to events and communications activities, or risk alienating the audiences they most want to reach.

 Connection and Inclusion

 How can we combine the efficiency of virtual with the human interaction of in-person in order to best achieve event objectives?
 How can we meet the needs of those with different learning styles in a more inclusive way?
 What does the optimum conference, exhibition, offsite or incentive format look like in 2022?

 Over the past 18 months, generational groups within the workforce have developed new behaviours and a unique set of priorities from their employee experience.